Tony Whitford: Political career

 Whitford was first elected to the Northwest Territories Legislative Assembly in 1988 to replace Ted Richard who had been appointed to the Supreme Court of the Northwest Territories.
 In the 1991 election he was elected to the 12th NWT Assembly representing Yellowknife South.

 While not elected in the 1995 election, he was elected, with over 80% of the vote, to the Kam Lake electoral district in the 1999 election sitting in the 24th NWT Assembly.
-On January 19, 2000 he was appointed Speaker of the Legislative Assembly of the Northwest Territories, replacing Samuel Gargan, a position he was to hold until December 11, 2003.
+On January 19, 2000, he was appointed Speaker of the Legislative Assembly of the Northwest Territories, replacing Samuel Gargan, a position he was to hold until December 11, 2003.

-In October 2004 he became Deputy Commissioner of the Northwest Territories and was appointed Commissioner of the Northwest Territories on April 29, 2005.
+In October 2004, he became Deputy Commissioner of the Northwest Territories and was appointed Commissioner of the Northwest Territories on April 29, 2005.

-Whitford completed his term as Commissioner in April 2010 and now serves as an Honorary Naval Captain of the Canadian Navy.
-He maintains a busy schedule with frequent travel to the communities of the Northwest Territories as well as tending to obligations in southern Canada and overseas.
-Whitford was made a member of the Order of the Northwest Territories in 2016.
+Whitford completed his term as Commissioner in April 2010 and served as an Honorary Naval Captain of the Canadian Navy.
+He maintained a busy schedule with frequent travel to the communities of the Northwest Territories as well as tending to obligations in southern Canada and overseas.
+Whitford was made a Knight of the Order of St. John in 2010 and a Member of the Order of the Northwest Territories (ONWT) in 2016.

-Personal life
+Personal life and death

 Whitford married Mary Elaine Whitford (née Sweet) on November 9, 1966.
 The couple had three children, sons Warren (born June 19, 1968), Blair (born March 6, 1970), and Ian (born March 12, 1971).
 Elaine died of breast cancer on February 23, 2003.
 He attended the University of Calgary and earned a Bachelor of Social Work in 1977.